 “Apparently, if you pour blood onto Dracula’s ashes, he comes back,” added Gatiss.
 “Who knows Dracula tends to come back, that’s what vampires do – but we have no idea [if the show will return].”

 Let’s get this out of the way.
-There is no set release date for Dracula Season 2.
+We don’t know when exactly Dracula Season 2 will arrive on Netflix.
 It hasn’t even been officially renewed yet, though it hasn’t been ruled out either.

 Is there a trailer for Dracula Season 2?